 - Co-produced a guide on funding opportunities for the arts, culture and environment related projects, the GALA funding guide (2015)

 On 3-4 December 2015, On the Move co-organised the ArtCOP21 Professional Workshop in Paris during the ArtCOP21 programme, initiated by COAL and Cape Farewell.
 The workshop was co-organised with IFACCA, Julie's Bicycle, COAL and la Gaîté lyrique.
-A publication with resources and references will be available online from Spring 2016.
+A publication with resources and references is available here in English and French.

 On the Move coordinated the IETM Fresh Perspective publication #4 'Art for the planet's sake', in cooperation with COAL (2015).
 The publication written by Hannah van den Bergh with special contributions by Sacha Kagan, Marco Kusumawijaya, Yasmine Ostendorf, Mike van Graan and Chantal Bilodeau is available in English and French (2016).

-For the years 2016-2018, On the Move is part of the EU funded project Creative Climate Leadership coordinated by Julie's Bicycle.
+For the years 2016-2018, On the Move was part of the EU funded project Creative Climate Leadership coordinated by Julie's Bicycle.
 Creative Climate Leadership is a programme for artists and cultural professionals to explore the cultural dimensions of climate change, and take action with impact, creativity and resilience.
-On the Move will partner on this project with the organisation of a policy lab in 2018.
+On the Move partnered on this project with the organisation of a policy lab on 3-4 july 2018 during the Leeuwarden-Friesland 2018, European Capital of Culture.

 To go further you can check On the Move's library (under Guides and Toolkits / Policy and Advocacy: 'Sustainability').